meboHQ/mebo/README.md

 ### What is it ?

 Mebo is a framework designed to help building apps across multiple domains.
-It can be integrated in the process of developing any kind of application whether web based or desktop ones.
+It can be employed in the development of the most common applications.

 ### How does it work ?